bitpaket/docs/api/zipballs.md

 ### How we handle multiple versions?

 In case multiple versions requested, we maintain and keep the folder and path structures but rename older versions.
-For example above request will result ZIP conent like this;
+For example above request will result ZIP content like this;

 ```
 /myfile.exe